aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @article{Kratzer_2020_RAL,
-    author = "Kratzer, Philipp and Bihlmaier, Simon and Balachandra Midlagajni, Niteesh and Prakash, Rohit and Toussaint, Marc and Mainprice, Jim", title = "MoGaze: A Dataset of Full-Body Motions that Includes Workspace Geometry and Eye-Gaze", journal = "RAL",
+    author = "Kratzer, Philipp and Bihlmaier, Simon and Balachandra Midlagajni, Niteesh and Prakash, Rohit and Toussaint, Marc and Mainprice, Jim", title = "{MoGaze}: A Dataset of Full-Body Motions that Includes Workspace Geometry and Eye-Gaze", journal = "RAL",
     year = "2020"
 }